Control Valve Operation

 Similarly, With the development of cheap industrial micro-processors, “smart” valve positioners have become available since the mid-1980s.

 These include an IP converter, valve position and condition monitoring in an integral unit mounted on the valve body.
-The valve position and status are fed back over the current loop to the controller, using such as the HART protocol.
-This allows further verification that the valve is operating as desired.
+Also, the valve position and status are fed back over the current loop to the controller, using such as the HART protocol.
+Moreover, this allows further verification that the valve is operating as desired.

 First of all, Advantages gained by placing a smart positioner on a control valve